Merry we meet - Merry we meet - Merry we meet

 In 1979, an article featured in Time Magazine reported a handfasting ceremony performed by Selena and Jim Alan at the Pan Pagan Festival held in Demotte, Indiana.
 This article, published on Monday 06th Aug 1979, did much to raise the profile of Wicca/Witchraft and Paganism across the USA.
 Soon after, Selena began to appear in various other national and international news media, including T.V. shows like: The Today Show, Donahue, Sightings, Sally Jesse Raphael and Larry King Live, on radio networks such as: NPR, BBC, ABC, CBC, and in numerous magazines and newspapers such as: Time and The Wall Street Journal.

-were evicted from their rented Sun Prairie farm by a prejudiced landlord.
+from their rented Sun Prairie farm by a prejudiced landlord.

 Forced to move, they first rented a home near Ashton, Wisconsin, and then